Olivia-Micheal/maven-marketing-customer-behavior-analysis/README.md

 | Campaign 1 | 144 |
 | Campaign 2 | 30 |

-Overall campaign response rate: **45%**
+Overall campaign response rate: 45%

-Campaign 2 recorded only **30 acceptances** from 2,237 customers — a response rate of just **1.3%.** The final campaign outperformed it by **11 times** with exactly the same customer base.
+Campaign 2 recorded only 30 acceptances from 2,237 customers, a response rate of just 1.3%.
+The final campaign outperformed it by 11 times with exactly the same customer base.

-Education had a dramatic effect on campaign response:
+Education had a clear effect on campaign response:

 | Education Level | Campaign Response Rate |
 |---|---|